ampl/ampl.github.io/docs/source/ampl/python/modules.md

 Even though the [NL format](https://en.wikipedia.org/wiki/Nl_(format)) was invented for connecting solvers to AMPL, it has been adopted by other systems such as Pyomo.
-[Pyomo](https://pyomo.readthedocs.io/) is an open-source modeling tool written in Python that is compatible with AMPL's ASL interface, which means it works with all AMPL solvers.
-Note, however, that Pyomo is typically substantially slower than AMPL due to being written in Python, and that is may also not be able to take advantage of all functionalities of our solver drivers (especially the ones built with the new [MP interface](https://amplmp.readthedocs.io/)).
-Nevertheless, you can use AMPL solvers with Pyomo as follows:
+[Pyomo](http://www.pyomo.org/) is an open-source modeling tool written in Python that is compatible with solvers that read .nl files, which means it works with all [AMPL solvers](solvers).
+You can use AMPL solvers with Pyomo as follows:

 ```python
 from amplpy import modules